dorox/react/README.md

-# Reaction Engineering and Catalytic Technology (REACT)
+# Reaction Engineering and Catalytic Technology (REaCT)
 Modelling and experimental data integration for selected chemical problems.